 And today?
-People are still clicking.
+It's still being clicked.
 The ruler of hell is still getting his fat off.
 But it feels very different.
-Tougher, drier, somehow also desolate.
-The hypnotic charm of a Diablo 2 in the year 2000 is gone.
-The ravages of time are gnawing heavily at the classic.
-The great look and the many sensible adjustments do not change anything.
-This is not due to the basic gameplay, because it is timeless: You start out as an impoverished, incompetent hero and start your adventure.
-Collect gold, beat equipment out of the monsters, defeat bosses, hope for good "drops" - developers still present all of this in different guises even today.
+Tougher, drier, somehow dull.
+The hypnotic charm of a Diablo 2 anno 2000 is gone.
+The ravages of time are gnawing at the classic.
+The great look and the many useful adjustments do not change that.
+This is not due to the basic game principle, because it is timeless: you start as an impoverished, incompetent hero and start the adventure.
+Collecting gold, beating equipment out of monsters, defeating bosses, hoping for good drops – developers still present all of this in different guises today.
 Why not?
-It works after all.
+It finally works.
 What has changed dramatically over the past 20 years is the flow of the game.
-Modern action role-playing games are smooth, require quick reactions, and sometimes cause stress when the screen gets too busy.
-Diablo 2: Resurrected is the exact opposite - it ripples along, is wobbly, repeatedly calls for breaks, something to rummage through menus or to return to base camp for the hundredth time.
+Modern action role-playing games are smooth, require quick reactions, sometimes cause stress when the screen is also busy.
+Diablo 2: Resurrected is the exact opposite - it ripples, is choppy, keeps asking for pauses, something to dig through menus or going back to base camp for the hundredth time.

 But: It's still fun, and how.
 Hack'n'Slay as a pleasure is no longer Blizzard's reissued work.
 Blizzard has changed a lot and improved a lot in the process.
 Diablo 2: Resurrected fails in the end because of itself and its own story.
 Associated with the game are many good memories that you can bring back, but will never live again.
 Diablo 2 used to be unique, today it's one of the hack'n'slayers - albeit still one of the best in the genre.
 Nevertheless, the classic can no longer stand up to the comparison with the modern Diablo 3 - or its competitors Grim Dawn or Path of Exile.
 In 20 years it has been suppressed how laboriously characters steered themselves back then.
 As a gamer, you don't want that anymore - but Diablo 2: Resurrected makes it clear to you.
 The start is therefore initially sobering.
 You plow your way through the first hordes of opponents, collect skill points and equipment - and get annoyed again and again about the rapidly decreasing stamina bar.
 Just run across the map?
 Only possible to a limited extent.
 It feels awful at times.